alessandrodondarini/tweet-virality-prediction/README.md

 # Tweet Virality Prediction

-Sentiment analysis on social networks remains one of the most interesting fields to apply statistical tools and machine learning models, with the practical advantage of predicting trends and identifying patterns.
+Sentiment analysis on social networks remains one of the most compelling fields for applying statistical tools and machine learning models, offering the practical advantage of predicting trends and identifying behavioral patterns.

+Predicting viral trends is particularly valuable in contexts where companies and advertisers aim to **optimize ad diffusion strategies** by investing in the most shareable and engaging posts.

-In this project, we focus on **Twitter data** (now X) taken from the [Codecademy platform](https://www.codecademy.com) (course: *Build a Machine Learning Model*) and implement several machine learning models to predict whether a tweet becomes viral.
+For these reasons, this project focuses on **Twitter data** (now *X*), taken from the [Codecademy platform](https://www.codecademy.com) (course: *Build a Machine Learning Model*), and implements several machine learning models to predict whether a tweet becomes viral.